 Education and Training

-- Elementary, Secondary and Special Education Teacher in Philosophy Univ. del Norte Santo Tomas de Aquino Buenos Aires, Argentina
+- Elementary, Secondary and Special Education Teacher in Philosophy, Universidad del Norte Santo Tomas de Aquino, Buenos Aires, Argentina

-- BA, Univ. del Norte Santo Tomas de Aquino Buenos Aires, Argentina
+- BA, Universidad del Norte Santo Tomas de Aquino, Buenos Aires, Argentina

 "A Typology of Moral Conversion."
 Lonergan Workshop, Vol. 23, 277-306 (2012).

 St. Ambrose University, May 2014: "The Nature of Suffering."

 Chicago Catechetical Conference, November 2011: "Creative Approaches in End-of-Life Dilemmas."